nigeljbs/MAE-342/Phase_1.md

 ### Four-Stroke Engine Overview

-A four-stroke engine completes a power cycle in four distinct strokes of the piston: intake, compression, power, and exhaust.
+A four-stroke engine completes a power cycle in four distinct strokes of the piston: intake, compression, combustion, and exhaust.

 1. **Intake Stroke:** The intake valve opens, and the piston moves down the cylinder, drawing in the air-fuel mixture.
 2. **Compression Stroke:** Both valves are closed, and the piston moves up, compressing the mixture to increase pressure and temperature for efficient combustion.